r4victor/tenthousandmeters/content/blog/python_bts_06.md

 * `tp_str` is a pointer to a function that implements  `str()` for objects of the type.
 * `tp_hash` is a pointer to a function that implements  `hash()` for objects of the type.

 Some slots, called sub-slots, are grouped together in suites.
-A suite is just a stuct that contains related slots.
+A suite is just a struct that contains related slots.
 For example, the `PySequenceMethods` struct is a suite of sub-slots that implement the sequence protocol:

 ```C
 typedef struct {